Senate passes McConnell impeachment rules

 Roberts: ‘Those addressing the Senate should remember where they are’Jan.
 22, 202000:48

-Under the terms of the organizing resolution passed by the Senate, the House case managers will have 24 hours over three days to make their arguments for why the president should be removed from office on charges of abuse of power and obstructing Congress.

-Lawyers for the White House will likewise have 24 hours over three days to state their case about why Trump should be acquitted on the two articles of impeachment.
+Under the terms of the organizing resolution, the House case managers will have 24 hours over three days to make their arguments to remove the president from office on charges of abuse of power and obstructing Congress.
+Attorneys for the White House likewise will have 24 hours over three days to state their case for acquittal.

-Senators will then have a total of 16 hours to submit questions to both sides before they decide whether to call witnesses or subpoena documents.
+Senators will then have 16 hours to submit questions to both sides before they decide whether to call witnesses or subpoena documents.

 The resolution also allows both sides to file motions not related to witnesses or documents by 9 a.m.
 Wednesday.

-The McConnell plan had been opposed by Democrats, who wanted a guarantee they would be able to call witnesses and demand documents that the administration withheld during the House impeachment inquiry.
+The plan proposed by McConnell, R-Ky., had been opposed by Democrats, who wanted a guarantee that they would be able to call witnesses and demand documents that the administration withheld during the House impeachment inquiry.

 Sekulow, Nadler trade heated remarks over executive privilegeJan.
 22, 202006:28

 The vote wasn't a total loss for Democrats, however.
-McConnell changed two contested provisions in the rules at the last minute that would have required both sides to make their 24 hours of arguments in just two days and another that could have barred evidence gathered by the House.
+McConnell changed two contested provisions at the last minute: one that would have required both sides to make their 24 hours of arguments in just two days and another that could have barred evidence gathered by the House.

-Democrats complained that the two-day limit would have meant that they would be making the arguments until 1:00 a.m. or later, depriving much of the public from being able to watch the proceedings.
+Democrats complained that the two-day limit would have meant that they would be making arguments until 1 a.m. or later, depriving much of the public of the chance to watch the proceedings.

-The other provision could have barred all the evidence against Trump gathered by the House Democrats' inquiry from being entered into the Senate record.

 The House case managers are expected to begin their opening arguments Wednesday afternoon.